Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 -   Set the silence detection.

     After STT starts recognizing sound, some STT engines can detect silence when the sound input from the user ends.
 If the silence detection is enabled, the STT library stops recognition automatically and sends the result.
-Otherwise, you can manually stop the recognition process using the `Stop()` method of the [Tizen.Uix.Stt.SttClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.
+Otherwise, you can manually stop the recognition process using the `Stop()` method of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.

-    To set the silence detection state, use the `SetSilenceDetection()` method, using values of the [Tizen.Uix.Stt.SilenceDetection](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.SilenceDetection.html) enumeration as a parameter.
+    To set the silence detection state, use the `SetSilenceDetection()` method, using values of the [Tizen.Uix.Stt.SilenceDetection](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SilenceDetection.html) enumeration as a parameter.
 If you set the silence detection as `SilenceDetection.Auto`, STT works according to the global STT setting.
 This option must be set when STT is in the `Ready` state.

-    ```
+    ```csharp
     void SetSilenceDetection(SilenceDetection type)
     {
         try